Faculty of Regional Studies / Graduate School of Regional Studies

 ・Humanity and Culture.

-Beginning in the second semester in the second year of undergraduate studies, students apply and test their skills in the community through field practice and participation in small-group seminars related to their focus of study.
+Beginning in the second semester in the second year of undergraduate studies, students start small-group seminars related to their focus of study and enhance their skills.

 The 21st century has been called the Age of Globalism.
 The Faculty of Regional Studies offers the chance to learn about and contribute to society in a global environment through the pursuit of regional studies.